itspladd/personal-website-old/writing/rpg_stories/grave-ambush-tirisvale/_posts/2016-03-01-ambush-tirisvale-ch02.md

 Gavin and Chomsky slowly got up as well.
 The ringing began to fade, and they could hear again.

 "--RIGHT IN THE FACE!
-Fuck _yes_!
-Eat shit, goblins, eat my _arrow shit_!"
+Fuck _yes!_ Eat shit, goblins, eat my _arrow shit!_"

 Derfin seemed to have recovered more quickly than the others.
 Gavin tried to remember.
 Was Elven Fortitude a thing?
 Or was that for dwarves?
 Whatever.<!--more-->